Attenomics-Labs/attenomics_agent/Readme.md

 }
 ```

-- **400 Bad Request** if `nftIpfsCid` is missing from the stored data.
-- **404 Not Found** if:
-  - `creatorData.json` file does not exist, or
-  - `twitterUsername` is not found in the data file.
-- **500 Internal Server Error** for unexpected issues (e.g., file read errors).

 ---

-## Data Model
+### Data Model

-Data is stored in `creatorData.json` as an object keyed by `twitterUsername`.
-Each key maps to an object containing all creator-related information.
-For example:
+Creator data is stored as an object in `creatorData.json` with each key representing a `twitterUsername` and its corresponding data:

 ```json
 {